 Why Lara didn't join Kal-El in the spacecraft varies from continuity to continuity: In one, there is room in the craft, but she stays in order that the ship will have a greater chance of a successful trip; in another, it's loyalty and love to and for Jor-El; in another the primitive culture on Earth repels her; in another Jor-El lies by omission by promising that he and Lara will not leave Krypton, carefully not mentioning Kal-El.
 The net result remains the same, of course, with the launch being the largest Hail Mary pass in human imagination.

 Another Jor-El question: his plan was to put all of the Kryptonians in the Phantom Zone: this poses two questions:

 The council rightfully points out that they'd be vulnerable to all the criminals they'd locked up there, so what was Jor-El's plan to protect them within the zone, and to ensure that the criminals wouldn't be released?

 As we later see you can pick and choose who you release from the zone.
 Also in the zone they all exist as phantoms with no real physical form, so they can't be harmed.
+Finally, even if they could affect each other, the Phantom Zone criminals are only a minuscule fraction of the planetary population.
 The council just didn't like the idea of being put in the same place as criminals even for a few hours to save themselves.